 Let’s start this list off with the Health and Safety Orientation training offered by Maine Roads to Quality (MRTQ PDN): Foundations of Health, Wellness and Safety 2018.
 This free course 18-hour training covers topics related to the health and safety aspects of early childhood programs, including reducing the spread of illness, nutrition and physical activity, environmental hazards, and working with children with special health care needs.
 This is a required training for the Maine, Infant Toddler Credential and the Youth Development Credential.
 It will also qualify providers participating in the Child Care Subsidy Program, as meeting the requirement for orientation of health and safety topics.

 Another program Maine providers participate in is Go NAPSACC.
-Go NAPSACC walks child care providers through 5 simple steps to make healthy changes to their programs: self-assessment to find areas for improvement / action planning tool / library of tips and materials to put plans into action / take Go NAPSACC training / assess again and plan the next move.
+Go NAPSACC walks child care providers through steps to make healthy changes to their programs: self-assessment to find areas for improvement / action planning tool / library of tips and materials to put plans into action / take Go NAPSACC training / assess again and plan the next move.
 GoNAPSACC covers: child nutrition / breastfeeding and infant feeding / farm to ECE / oral health / physical activity / screen time.

 Use the following steps to join Go NAPSACC- visit GoNAPSACC, click on the green JOIN TODAY button (upper right hand corner of the screen), choose Directors & Owners to continue the registration process, and use Registration Code 089vbd5tt0le2x2z to complete the registration process.